pachyderm/pachyderm/doc/docs/1.11.x/deploy-manage/deploy/azure.md

 |STORAGE_ACCOUNT|The name of the storage account where you store your data, unique in the Azure location.|
 |CONTAINER_NAME|The name of the Azure blob container where you store your data.|
 |STORAGE_SIZE|The size of the persistent volume to create in GBs.
 Allocate at least 10 GB.|

+!!!
+Warning
+    The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your disk choice, you may need to oversize the volume significantly to ensure enough IOPS.

 To create these resources, follow these steps: